giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v11.4.1.md

 This release re-activates the recent AWS [release of high-availability (HA) masters](https://docs.giantswarm.io/changes/tenant-cluster-releases-aws/releases/aws-v11.4.0/), fixing OIDC configurations issues.

-**Note for Solution Engineers:** This release contains an external-dns fix introduced in [11.3.2](https://github.com/giantswarm/releases/blob/master/aws/v11.3.2/release-notes.md).
+**Note for Account Engineers:** This release contains an external-dns fix introduced in [11.3.2](https://github.com/giantswarm/releases/blob/master/aws/v11.3.2/release-notes.md).
 It requires manual intervention for cluster upgrades in China to work.
 When upgrading a cluster, existing ingress `A+TXT` record sets do not get replaced with `CNAME+TXT` record sets